-I hope you are all planning to join us at Smog City Brewing Company’s sixth Annual Monster Brew, Saturday, March 9th, 2018, from 7:00 AM to noon hosted by our very own Jon Porter.
-We’ll be brewing up a batch of European wort.
+I hope you are all planning to join us at Smog City Brewing Company’s seventh Annual Monster Brew, Saturday, May 28th, 2022, from 7:00 AM to noon hosted by our very own Jon Porter.
+We’ll be brewing up a batch of wort based on the ever-popular Little Bo Pils.
 Where it goes from there is up to you!
 We’re hoping to have as many variations on the theme as possible for upcoming events such as club meetings, Southern California Homebrew Fest, and the summer party.

 The recipe for the wort can be found below.
-The wort will be a blend of Pilsner, Vienna and Pale malts.
+The wort will be a blend of Pilsner and carafoam malts.
 A bit of acidulated malt round out the grain bill.
 Apart from that, the recipe is light-colored and minimally hopped.
 Consider this a blank slate.
 This gives YOU the opportunity to spice it up, using your own creativity as broadly as possible.
-The wort will have a starting gravity of 1.055, with 25 IBUs of bitterness and a color of about 3 SRM.
+The wort will have a starting gravity of 1.050, with 25 IBUs of bitterness and a color of about 3 SRM.
 A lot of different beers can be made out of this.
 With a bit of tweaking, you can make just about anything.
 Here are some ideas on what to do.

 1) Pick a yeast.
 The wort comes unpitched, so at a minimum, you have to get some yeast for brewing day.
 As formulated, the wort will make an some of the lighter lager styles or cream ale if you pitch with an American lager yeast such as White Labs WLP840, or Wyeast 1450 Denny’s Favorite.
 Of course, this means you need to have a lager fridge or other cooler to pull this off.
 But, you can also pick something like a German ale yeast and make a Kölsch or an American ale yeast and make a blonde ale.
 Whatever style you go for, I suggest making at least a 1 quart starter a few days before the Monster brew.